pwsiegel/pwsiegel.github.io/_posts/ds/2017-02-12-info-theory-basics.md

 Since 1948, Shannon's ideas have found applications in areas that he probably could not have envisioned - natural language processing, machine learning, artificial intelligence, etc.  The structures that Shannon's notion of entropy captures are found not just in human language but also a plethora of other data sources, and today data scientists use it to extract signals for a variety of classification and inference problems.
 I will explore some of these applications in future posts, but I will list a few examples here.

 * **The principle of maximum entropy.** Informally, this asserts that after all priors have been accounted for the distribution which best models a random process is the one which maximizes entropy.
-The principle explains the effectiveness of many common models; for instance the normal distribution is the distribution of maximal entropy given a prescribed mean and variance, and logistic regression is the classifier of maximal entropy for independent observations.
+The principle explains the effectiveness of many common models; for instance the normal distribution is the distribution of maximal entropy given a prescribed variance, and logistic regression is the classifier of maximal entropy for independent observations.
 * **Feature selection.** Shannon also defined *relative* notions of information and entropy in his paper for the purpose of comparing the information content of jointly distributed random variables.
 These tools can be used to extract small sets of features from data which describe different aspects of the data while still collectively explaining most of its variability.
 * **Coding theory.** Though communication technology has advanced by leaps and bounds since 1948, the storage and bandwidth demands on communication networks have scaled comparably.
 As a result it is just as important today as it was in Shannon's day to efficiently compress signals in a way which is robust to corruption and noise, and Shannon's framework still provides the theoretical and practical backbone for these tools.